 The Course content is updated and modified every year.
 These are some of the main topics regularly discussed:

-- The conflict environment; international and humanitarian law; the aid system and its politics; aid management;
+• The conflict environment; international and humanitarian law; development, the aid system and its politics; aid management;

-- Systems thinking applied to management practice, including information analysis;
+• Systems thinking applied to management practice, including information analysis, sustainability and resilience;

-- Contributing to the recovery of disrupted health sectors, through analysis, research, negotiation, appraisal of options, and forecasting.
+• How to best contribute to the recovery of disrupted health sectors, through analysis, research, negotiation, appraisal of options, forecasting and implementation.

 The total cost for the Course is:

-- 1.500,00 Euros for participants sponsored by any organization or by their employer;
+- 1,500 euros for participants sponsored by any organization or by their employer;

 A limited number of full or partial waiver could be made available, according to financial availabilities.
 Selected applicants may apply for the full or partial waiver of the tuition fee by motivating their request in a detailed manner on their application form.
 Decisions in this regards are made by the Selection Commission. on the basis of the relevant professional experience and the motivational statement.

-At the end of the Course only participants who have attended at least 80% of the classes, have passed the final assessment and have paid all the tuition fee, will receive a Certificate of Attendance.
+At the end of the Course participants who have attended at least 80% of the classes and passed the final assessment will receive a Certificate of Attendance.